 Safety is everything, and it all starts with wearing the right life jacket.

-Who is required to wear a life jacket in Florida?
+Who is required to wear a life jacket in New York?

-Why should I wear life jackets in Florida?
+Why should I wear life jackets in New York?

-While everyone may not legally be required to wear a life jacket in Florida, if the temperature changes, the current changes or hidden hazards arise, even the best swimmer can benefit from wearing a life jacket.
+While everyone may not legally be required to wear a life jacket in New York, there are safety advantages.
+If the temperature changes (water can get very cold in New York!), the current changes or hidden hazards arise, even the best swimmer can benefit from wearing a life jacket.

 According to the National Park Service, the top cause of death in national parks is drowning.
-Most drowning deaths occur close to shore and within close proximity to a life jacket.
-The NPS recommends that everyone wear a life jacket, no matter what water activity is being engaged in.
+Most drowning deaths occur close to shore and within proximity to a life jacket.
+The NPS recommends that everyone wear a life jacket, no matter what the water activity is.
 By ignoring safety precautions, you are putting yourself and others at risk.

 For pet owners — if you bring your pup on board, make sure they are also protected.
 Animal life jackets are a great investment for your pet and are a surefire way to ensure safety.